KQKZ: History

-Country and Classic Ranchera

 On May 6, 2013, KVMX flipped to country music, branded as "KiX 92.1".
 During this time, KVMX carried nationally syndicated programming from Premiere Networks.
 Mornings featured The Bobby Bones Show from Nashville.
 Weekends included The Bobby Bones Country Top 30 Countdown on Sunday Morning.
 American Country Countdown with Kix Brooks was heard on Sunday evenings.
 The country format lasted for slightly over 3 years.

 On July 1, 2016, KVMX broke away from country programming and began simulcasting KCHJ 1010 AM.
 That included KCHJ's "El Gallito" branding and Classic Ranchera music format.
 With the simulcast, Lotus changed the call sign to KCHJ-FM.

-Rhythmic CHR

 On July 5, 2019, published reports indicated KCHJ-FM would return to English language programming.
 In the report, a launch date of July 15 was stated, with the planned change of branding to Q92.1.
 On July 11, Lotus confirmed the rumors, and formally announced the format change to Rhythmic CHR, with the launch date later being pushed back to July 22, in order to allow more time to construct its social media and web pages.

 As part of the upcoming format change, the station's call sign became KQKZ on July 15.
 KQKZ officially flipped to the new format at 6:00 a.m. on July 22, with its present "Q92.1" branding, patterned after co-owned rhythmic station KSEQ 97.1 in Visalia.
 KQKZ also used KSEQ's on-air personalities in key dayparts, but included Bakersfield advertisements, news, traffic and weather.

-Return to Classic Hits

 On August 5, 2020, KQKZ suffered an external glitch, that resulted in the station playing classic hits music for nearly two hours.
 Normal programming was restored at 1:00 p.m. that day.
 Media watchdogs had suggested possible plans for the station to drop the rhythmic format after 13 months during the affected period.
 KQKZ had a mere 0.1 share in the June 2020 Nielsen Audio ratings.
 Shortly after normal programming resumed, the web link on KQKZ's social pages was changed to KSEQ's website.

 Nearly a month later, on September 2, the airstaff (voicetracking from KSEQ) said farewell to its Bakersfield listeners via Instagram in advance of the planned changes.
 At midnight on September 3, after playing "Blinding Lights" by The Weeknd, KQKZ flipped back to classic hits.
 It kept the "Q92.1" branding (with the glitch turning out to be a brief preview of the forthcoming change).
 The first song under the classic hits format was "Dance with Me" by Orleans.

 The format change marked a return of the format to the San Joaquin valley area, as KQKZ previously broadcast the format as KVMX from 2011 to 2013.
-On September 8, 2020, KQKZ welcomed new moring host Danny Spank, coming from 106.1 KRAB.
+On September 8, 2020, KQKZ welcomed new morning host Danny Spank, coming from 106.1 KRAB.